flyteorg/flyte/rsts/administrator/install/managing_customizable_resources.rst

 Configuring customizable resources
 ##################################

-As the complexity of your user-base grows, you may find yourself tweaking resource assignments based on specific projects, domains and workflows.
-This document walks through how to use MatchableResource attributes to customize your workflow execution environment.
+As the complexity of your user base grows, you may find yourself tweaking resource assignments based on specific projects, domains and workflows.
+This document walks through how and in what ways you can configure your Flyte deployment.

-Flyteadmin allows for overrides of task resource request and limit defaults, kubernetes cluster resource configuration, dynamic task execution queues and specifying executions on specific kubernetes clusters.
-These can all be overriden for specific combinations of domain; domain and project; domain, project and workflow (name); and domain, project, workflow (name), and launch plan.

 ***************************
 Configurable Resource Types
 ***************************

+Flyte allows these custom settings along the following combination of dimensions

+- domain
+- project and domain
+- project, domain, and name (must be either a workflow name or a launch plan name)

+Please see the :ref:`concepts` document for more information on projects and domains.
+Along these dimensions, the following settings are configurable.
+Note that not all three of the combinations above are valid for each of these settings.

+- Defaults for task resource requests and limits (when not specified by the author of the task).
+- Settings for the cluster resource configuration that feeds into Admin's cluster resource manager.
+- Execution queues that are used for Dynamic Tasks.
+Read more about execution queues here, but effectively they're meant to be used with constructs like AWS Batch.
+- Determining how workflow executions get assigned to clusters in a multi=cluster Flyte deployment.

-The proto definition is the definitive source of `matchable attributes <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`_ which can be customized.
-See below for a detailed explanation
+The proto definition is the definitive source of which `matchable attributes <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`_ can be customized.

+Each of the four above settings are discussed below.
+Also, since the flyte-cli tool does not yet hit these endpoints, we are including some sample ``curl`` commands for administrators to reference.

 Task Resources
 ==============